 It’s always a good idea to microchip your pets, and it’s a legal requirement for dogs older than eight weeks in the UK.
 Microchipping becomes even more important if you move to a new area.

-If they decide to explore their new surroundings, your pet can be easily identified by their microchip if they go missing.
+If your pet decides to explore their new surroundings, they can be easily identified by their microchip if they get lost.
 If your pet’s already chipped, now’s the time to make sure their microchip details are up to date, including their new address.

 Keep cats indoors

 We advise that you don’t let your cat outdoors for at least two weeks after you move.
-This is because they’ll be used to finding their way back to their old home; a new home may potentially cause them to become lost or stranded.
+This avoids them trying to finding their way back to their old home and getting lost.
+You’ll need to remind everybody to keep doors and windows secured as cats can be creative when stressed and trying to find an escape route.

-Keeping cats indoors for a fortnight will allow them to adjust to their new environment and will reduce the possibility of them trying to venture back to the old house.
+Keeping cats indoors for a fortnight will allow them to adjust to their new environment, realise this is now home and will reduce the possibility of them trying to venture back to the old house.

 Keep a routine

-If your pets are used to being fed or let outside at a certain time of day, try and continue to stick to their routine.
+Pets like routine, so try and get back to yours as quickly as you can after the move.
+If your pets are used to being fed or walked, try and continue to stick to their routine.
 This will increase their sense of security and reduce their stress levels.

 If you have a cat, make sure you introduce them to the new location of their litter tray as soon as possible.